Tuesday, May 30, 2023

 Microsoft India has announced the availability of its largest publicly available Indian language speech data for research in three languages - Telugu, Tamil and Gujarati.

-has announced the availability of its largest publicly available Indian language speech data for research in three languages – Telugu, Tamil and Gujarati.
+India has announced the availability of its largest publicly available Indian language speech data for research in three languages – Telugu, Tamil and Gujarati.
 The dataset which includes audio and corresponding transcripts is aimed at helping researchers and academia build Indian language speech recognition for all applications where speech is used, said the American firm.

-The Indian language Speech Corpus is provided by Research Open Data initiative, a collection of free datasets from Microsoft Research to advance state-of-the-art research in areas such as natural language processing, computer vision, and domain-specific sciences, said the company.
+The Indian language Speech Corpus content is provided by Microsoft Research Open Data initiative, a collection of free datasets from Microsoft Research to advance state-of-the-art research in areas such as natural language processing, computer vision, and domain-specific sciences, said the company.

 According to the Redmond-based firm, today, there is a scarcity of adequate digital data for text, speech and linguistic resources – which are imperative in building large machine learning models for many vernacular languages across the world.
 Moreover, the differences in enunciation, accent, diction, and slang across various regions in India are very subtle.
 As a result of these complexities, development of accurate digital tools in Indian languages has been slow.